Technical Assistance Calls for Implementation

 These questions are explored in the Overview of the Integrated Core Practice Model: Pathways to Well-Being – Implementation as Intended and its companion document, the Pathways to Well-Being Implementation Planning Tool.
 These are "living" documents, developed by CFPIC and Shared Vision Consultants, with funding from Zellerbach Family Foundation.
 We invite your suggestions for ongoing improvement.
 Send your recommendations to Phyllis Jeroslow, firstname.lastname@example.org.

 County Perspectives on Implementation

 The California Child Welfare Co-Investment Partnership published "Improving Outcomes for Children in Foster Care", which outlines the approaches of four counties to implementing an integrated service delivery model through shared management.
-The counties include: Fresno, Los Angeles, Placer, and San Francisco.
+The counties are Fresno, Los Angeles, Placer, and San Francisco.

-As counties plan for new programs and initiatives associated with implementation of Katie A., the Initiative, Program, or Intervention Readiness Assessment Tool will allow counties to determine organizational readiness for implementation.
+As counties plan for new programs and initiatives associated with the implementation of Katie A., the Initiative, Program, or Intervention Readiness Assessment Tool will allow counties to determine organizational readiness for implementation.

 Strategies for Family and Youth Involvement